 - Collect rosette (optional)

-Failure to sign out will require our event organisers to contact you after the event to ensure you have returned home safely and remind you of the requirement to sign out.
+Failure to sign out will require our event organisers to contact you after the event to ensure you have returned home safely.
 Persistent failure to sign out may lead to the event organisers refusing to accept future entries from you.